 - Consider the cultural impact of the British Empire around the world

 The annual awardee will receive $500 and publication of their article in Victorian Periodicals Review.
+A list of past awardees can be found below our submission guidelines.

 Essays should be approximately 4,000–7,500 words (or 15–25 pages), excluding notes and bibliography.
 Formatting should be double-spaced throughout with one-inch margins and a standard font such as Times New Roman, size 12.
 Please also note: